thxndoc/jsl-practice-challenges/Module-06-Functions/README.md

 So a parameter is as if you're setting a variable and waiting for a value, and the value would be the argument.
 E.g declaring function = functionName(input)...calling the function = functionName('hello')

+The first argument will always be passed to the first parameter and the second argument will always be passed to the second parameter(They need to correspond).
+If there is 1 parameter, and you pass 2 arguments, JS will show the first argument only and ignore the second because there is not second corresponding parameter.

 ## Naming a function
 **Start with a verb:** Since functions do something, it's a good practice to start their names with a verb and make sure the name is **descriptive.**